Match Stereo Videos via Bidirectional Alignment: Methodology

 \subsubsection{Triple-Frame Correlation Layer}

-\textbf{Bidirectional alignment.} Building cost volumes among multiple frames can enrich the perception information of scenes since occluded points in a given frame could be visible in the adjacent frames.
-Directly establishing multi-frame correlation is a naive approach and sub-optimal for cost aggregation, since the unaligned features have different positions and thus introduce noise.
-Therefore, alignment is indispensable to ensure that corresponding matching points in different frames are positioned identically.
-As shown in the lower left part of Fig.~\ref{fig:framework}, given the bidirectional optical flow maps in corresponding resolution $\{\mathbf{f}_f, \mathbf{f}_b\}$, the right features $\left \{\mathbf{F}_{R}^{t-1}, \mathbf{F}_{R}^{t+1} \right \}$ are first aligned towards the center frame $\left \{\mathbf{F}_{R}^{t}\right \}$ via alignment operation $\mathcal{A}(\cdot)$ to obtain aligned features $\left \{\hat{\mathbf{F}}_{R}^{t-1}, \hat{\mathbf{F}}_{R}^{t+1} \right \}$ with $\mathcal{A}(\cdot)$ implemented as bilinear grid sampling,
+\textbf{Bidirectional alignment.} \textcolor{black}{Building cost volumes across multiple frames can enrich scene perception, since occluded points in one frame may be visible in adjacent frames.
+Directly extending per-frame correlation to a temporal version, for example, by establishing multi-frame correlation, is a naive and sub-optimal approach to cost aggregation, as unaligned features from different frames introduce noise.
+Alignment is therefore indispensable to ensure that corresponding matching points across frames are spatially consistent.} As shown in the lower left part of Fig.~\ref{fig:framework}, given the bidirectional optical flow maps in corresponding resolution $\{\mathbf{f}_f, \mathbf{f}_b\}$, the right features $\left \{\mathbf{F}_{R}^{t-1}, \mathbf{F}_{R}^{t+1} \right \}$ are first aligned towards the center frame $\left \{\mathbf{F}_{R}^{t}\right \}$ via alignment operation $\mathcal{A}(\cdot)$ to obtain aligned features $\left \{\hat{\mathbf{F}}_{R}^{t-1}, \hat{\mathbf{F}}_{R}^{t+1} \right \}$ with $\mathcal{A}(\cdot)$ implemented as bilinear grid sampling,

 \textbf{Correlation.} Following bidirectional alignment, cost volumes are constructed employing the local correlation mechanism \cite{li2022practical}.
 We extend this mechanism to a triple-frame version.
 In particular, for the $n$-th iteration, the intermediate disparity map $\mathbf{d}^t_{n-1}$ from the previous iteration is employed to align right features towards the left feature map: